Previous dayApril 13, 2026Next day

 21.6 km---✓ ReviewedUSGS →

-A magnitude 3.2 earthquake was recorded 87 km N of Charlotte Amalie, U.S. Virgin Islands on April 13, 2026 at 19:32 UTC.
-It arrived roughly 1 hours after a larger magnitude 3.3 mainshock in the same 20 km area, placing it within the typical aftershock window.
-This was a shallow crustal earthquake, focused at 21.6 km depth.
+On April 13, 2026, worldwide seismic activity registered a magnitude 3.2 earthquake 87 km N of Charlotte Amalie, U.S. Virgin Islands at 19:32 UTC.
+Coming 1 hours after a magnitude 3.3 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+At a depth of 21.6 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 19.134°, -64.913°.
+Coordinates: 19.134°, -64.913°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-13